TEALSK12/introduction-to-computer-science/unit_5_tips.md

 | Global Variable     | A variable  that can be used by all of your sprites. |

-[Tip Numbers from SNAP Tips Document]: https://github.com/TEALSK12/introduction-to-computer-science/blob/master/Snap%20Tips.docx?raw=true
+[Tip Numbers from Snap!
+Tips Document]: https://github.com/TEALSK12/introduction-to-computer-science/blob/master/Snap%20Tips.docx?raw=true